Tag Archives: MR9

 Marketing

 Use the Marketing pane to specify what type of firm the entity is for marketing and billing purposes — including selecting default billing rates.
-You can also designate which person is the sales representative on this client’s jobs.
+You can also designate which people are the client representative and sales representative on this client’s orders.

 Collections